magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-dynamicrows.md

 ## Overview

-The DynamicRows component is, essentially, a dynamic collection of records that can be edited by user.
-Additionally it implements features like changing the position of records and navigation through the collection.
+The DynamicRows component is a dynamic collection of records.
+The user can edit the records, change their position and navigate through the collection.

 ## DynamicRows configuration